MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/bits-bytes-terms.md

     **Examples**
 512 gigabytes (GB) of RAM
 From 1 GB to a maximum of 2 GB
+23 MB/day
-23 MB/dayup to 2 terabytes of physical memory with 8 terabytes of address space
+up to 2 terabytes of physical memory with 8 terabytes of address space
 200 MB of available hard-drive space
 a 650-MB limit